sc0v0ne/LearnAI/time_series/time_series_forecast.md

 Unless you make use of the time series features of tflow Dataset or torch Dataloader you will encounter two issues:

-1. You will have to write a custom function to reframe the problem from time series to a supervised learning problem (X, y) which is what most all ML models including a NN such as LSTM will require.
+1. We have to write a custom function to reframe the problem from time series to a supervised learning problem (X, y) which is what most all ML models including NN such as LSTM will require.

-2. Your custom function will likely not perform as well as a Dataset/Dataloader and will probably not scale or support parallelization.
+2. The custom function will likely not perform as well as a Dataset/Dataloader and will probably not scale or support parallelization.

 Here, we explore how to develop a suite of different types of LSTM models for time series forecasting.

 > The following examples manually convert the time series to supervised problem (split_seauences and series_to_supervised).
-A better approach is to make use of the time series featues of tflow Datset or torch Daraloader, espcially for multivariate time series.
+A better approach is to make use of the time series featues of tflow Dataset or torch Daraloader, especially for multivariate time series.

+## The 5 Step Life-Cycle for LSTM Models in Keras

+The article [8] discusses the 5 steps in the LSTM model life-cycle in Keras:

+1. Define Network
+2. Compile Network
+3. Fit Network
+4. Evaluate Network
+5. Make Predictions

 ## Univariate LSTM Models